 It is not our role to take sides in any industrial dispute.
-Our focus is ensuring that providers remain compliant with the OfS's conditions of registration.
+Our focus is ensuring that providers remain compliant with the OfS's conditions of registration and that students' interests are protected.

 All conditions of registration continue to apply throughout any period of disruption.
 We therefore expect providers to maintain quality and standards and to manage any disruption effectively.
-Providers must also continue to have regard to relevant guidance about how to comply with consumer protection law (more details below).